 Before adding Apache Kafka as a logging endpoint for Fastly services, ensure Kafka is running on a remote server.
 You’ll need to know the hostname or IP address of one or more servers (Brokers) and the category or feed name to which messages will be stored (Topic).
 For more information on setting up Kafka see the Apache Kafka Quickstart guide.

 Follow these instructions to add Kafka as a logging endpoint:

 - Review the information in our Setting Up Remote Log Streaming guide.

-Click the Apache Kafka logo.
+Click the Apache Kafka Create endpoint button.
 The Create an Apache Kafka endpoint page appears.

 - Fill out the Create an Apache Kafka endpoint fields as follows:

 - In the Name field, type a human-readable name for the endpoint.